ava-labs/avalanchego/README.md

-# Firewood: non-archival blockchain key-value store with hyper-fast recent state retrieval.
+# Firewood: Compaction-Less Database Optimized for Efficiently Storing Recent Merkleized Blockchain State

 ![Github Actions](https://github.com/ava-labs/firewood/actions/workflows/ci.yaml/badge.svg?branch=main)
 [![Ecosystem license](https://img.shields.io/badge/License-Ecosystem-blue.svg)](./LICENSE.md)

-> :warning: firewood is alpha-level software and is not ready for production
+> :warning: Firewood is alpha-level software and is not ready for production
 > use.
-Do not use firewood to store production data.
-See the
-> [license](./LICENSE.md) for more information regarding firewood usage.

-Firewood is an embedded key-value store, optimized to store blockchain state.
-It prioritizes access to latest state, by providing extremely fast reads, but also provides a limited view into past state.
-It does not copy-on-write the state trie to generate an ever growing forest of tries like other databases, but instead keeps one latest version of the trie index on disk and apply in-place updates to it.
-This ensures that the database size is small and stable during the course of running firewood.
+The Firewood API and on-disk state representation may change with
+> little to no warning.

+Firewood is an embedded key-value store, optimized to store recent Merkleized blockchain state with minimal overhead.
+Firewood is implemented from the ground up to directly store trie nodes on-disk.
+Unlike most of state management approaches in the field, it is not built on top of a generic KV store such as LevelDB/RocksDB.
+Firewood, like a B+-tree based database, directly uses the trie structure as the index on-disk.
+Thus, there is no additional “emulation” of the logical trie to flatten out the data structure to feed into the underlying database that is unaware of the data being stored.
+The convenient byproduct of this approach is that iteration is still fast (for serving state sync queries) but compaction is not required to maintain the index.
 Firewood was first conceived to provide a very fast storage layer for the EVM but could be used on any blockchain that requires authenticated state.

-Firewood is a robust database implemented from the ground up to directly store trie nodes and user data.
-Unlike most (if not all) of the solutions in the field, it is not built on top of a generic KV store such as LevelDB/RocksDB.
-Like a B+-tree based store, firewood directly uses the tree structure as the index on disk.
-Thus, there is no additional “emulation” of the logical trie to flatten out the data structure to feed into the underlying DB that is unaware of the data being stored.
-It provides generic trie storage for arbitrary keys and values.
+Firewood only attempts to store the latest state on-disk and will actively clean up unused state when state diffs are committed.
+To avoid reference counting trie nodes, Firewood does not copy-on-write (COW) the state trie and instead keeps one latest version of the trie index on disk and applies in-place updates to it.
+Firewood keeps some configurable number of previous states in memory to power state sync (which may occur at a few roots behind the current state).

 Firewood provides OS-level crash recovery via a write-ahead log (WAL).
 The WAL guarantees atomicity and durability in the database, but also offers